olincollege/cute-animals-reddit/README.md

                      username='{YOUR_REDDIT_USERNAME}', \
                      password='{YOUR_REDDIT_PASSWORD}')
 ```
-2.
-3.
-4.
-5.
-6. In order to create the time graphs, run the time_graph.py file
+Once the config.py file is created run the `find_data.py` file to